-A primary election in which all candidates for elected office run in the same primary regardless of political party.
+A jungle primary is an election in which all candidates for elected office run in the same primary regardless of political party.

 However, in a jungle primary there is no separate nomination process for candidates before the first round, and parties cannot narrow the field.

 In fact, it is entirely possible that two candidates of the same party could advance to the second round.